 Nursing is a calling—an art as well as a science.
 Yale School of Nursing (YSN) graduates aspire and act to live out our school’s mission to change health for the better, for all people.
 You are joining an intellectual community that integrates science with practice, in a framework of social justice, to address disparities in health that persist in the United States and around the globe.
-The need for, and the contribution of, advanced practice nurses and midwives has never been greater.
+The need for, and the contribution of, advanced practice nurses and midwives have never been greater.

 Our role is increasingly recognized as health systems nationwide engage in change, shifting from acute care and volume, to population health and value, acknowledging the need for prevention as well as specialty services.
 As nurse scientists and expert clinicians, we utilize new and evidence-based methods, including precision health approaches, to inform the care of children and adults in communities everywhere.
 Globally, countries are returning to Alma-Ata principles of universal health coverage, and nurses and midwives remain the backbone of health provision in every nation.
 From our School’s founding in 1923 with Rockefeller Foundation funds following the groundbreaking Goldmark report, to the 2016 American Association of Colleges of Nursing “New Era” report on the key role of nursing schools in academic health centers, innovation in clinical practice, teaching, policy, and science has been part of our DNA at YSN.
 Our excellence is recognized by national and international rankings that place YSN in the top tier of nursing schools.
 This is a tribute to our faculty, staff, and student community.